Ryan from Noblesville, IN

 No way, man, it's cherry for sure, and orange is next for me.
 I don't think throwing starters on special teams in December when they haven't practiced those duties for four-plus months would be all that wise.

-Packers WR Allen Lazard celebrates his birthday Dec.
-11. Take a look at photos of him from the 2020 season.
+Take a look at photos of Green Bay Packers WR Allen Lazard from the 2020 season.

 Eric from Oshkosh, WI